-dinosaur at Natural History Museum of Utah
+Natural History Museum of Utah Review: A Must-See in Salt Lake City

-Come and explore the museum with me.
+Come and explore the museum with me

 Twelve permanent exhibitions let you explore billions of years of Utah’s incredible natural history.
 An additional special exhibit gallery hosts exciting traveling exhibitions from international exhibit developers that rotate every several months.